-LOW SURFACE TENSION LIQUIDS - ORGANIC SOLVENTS
+CAUTION LOW SURFACE TENSION LIQUIDS - ORGANIC SOLVENTS

 The probes (solid or with a replaceable tip) are tuned elements that resonate at a specific frequency.
-If the replaceable tip is removed or isolated from the rest of the probe, the element will no longer resonate at that frequency, and the power supply will fail.
+When working with the 1⁄2" (13mm) probe with replaceable tip, if the replaceable tip is removed or isolated from the rest of the probe, the probe will no longer resonate at the desired frequency, and the power supply will fail.

 Unlike aqueous (water based) solutions which rarely cause problems, solvents and low surface tension liquids are problematic.
 These liquids penetrate the probe/replaceable tip interface, and force the particulates into the threaded section isolating the tip from the probe.